Adaptive reduced tempering For Bayesian inverse problems and rare event simulation: Idealized Adaptive Reduced Tempering

-The general insight is the following.
-Consider the following simpler problem: one is given the family of target distributions in the form of~\eqref{eq:target}, a given computational budget, and the family of importance sampling proposal distributions in the form of~\eqref{eq:propa}.
-One wants to perform some sequential algorithm to sample the distributions $\mu_\beta^{(k)}$ along an increasing sequence of inverse temperatures $\beta$ as high as possible, and then use importance sampling.
-However, we do not want to waste resources for temperature that are ``unreasonably'' low.
+This idea is developed further below.
+We want to perform some sequential algorithm to sample the distributions $\mu_\beta^{(k)}$ along an increasing sequence of inverse temperatures $\beta$ as high as possible, and sometimes possibly use importance sampling to sample according to the target $\eta^\ast_\beta$ or a variant of it.
+However, we do not want to waste resources for temperature that are ``unreasonably'' low because importance sampling becomes unfeasible due to the mismatch between proposal and target.
 As an idealized criterion giving achievable temperatures, we propose the {\it cost of importance sampling} of the true target.
 As is thoroughly argued in~\cite{ChaDia18} (see also~\cite{cerou2022entropy,cerou2024adaptive}), the variance is in general a pessimistic quantification of importance sampling.
-For a target $\eta$ with proposal $\mu$, it has been proven in ~\cite{ChaDia18} that the cost of importance sampling -- in terms of sample size -- is roughly given (up to a reasonable tail condition on the log-density $\ln \frac{\d \eta}{\d \mu}$), by the exponential of the relative entropy between $\eta$ and $\mu$, \ie $ \e^{\Ent(\eta \mid \mu)}, $ where $\Ent(\eta \mid \mu)\eqdef \eta(\log \eta) -\eta(\log \mu).$ We will thus call $\Ent(\eta \mid \mu)$ the {log cost of importance sampling} of the target $\eta$ by the proposal $\mu$.
-The first non-achievable temperature, hence a kind of critical temperature, is thus given when the latter matches a certain given numerical threshold $c_1$.
+For a target $\eta$ with proposal $\mu$, it has been proven in~\cite{ChaDia18} that the cost of importance sampling -- in terms of sample size -- is roughly given (up to a reasonable tail condition on the log-density\footnote{{We stress that this tail condition is satisfied by the pair $(\check \eta_\beta,\mu_\beta)$ we use in practice because the log likelihood is bounded by the finite uniform norm of the error $E$.}} $\ln \frac{\d \eta}{\d \mu}$), by the exponential of the relative entropy between $\eta$ and $\mu$, \ie $ \e^{\Ent(\eta \mid \mu)}, $ where we recall that $\Ent(\eta \mid \mu)= \eta(\ln\frac{\d\eta}{\d\mu})$.
+We will thus call $\Ent(\eta \mid \mu)$ the {log cost of importance sampling} of the target $\eta$ by the proposal $\mu$.
+The first non-achievable temperature, hence a kind of critical temperature, is thus given when $\Ent(\eta^\ast_{\beta} \mid \mu_{\beta}^{(k)})$ matches a certain given numerical threshold $c_1$.
 By doing so, we ensure that the snapshot sampled with respect to $\mu_\beta^{(k)}$ will not diverge too much from the target distribution $\eta^\ast_{\beta}$ at an appropriate inverse temperature $\beta$.